 What must be stated in the instrument of acceptance?

-There is no established form for an instrument of acceptance of the Protocol; each Member will have its own practice for accepting international treaties and treaty amendments.
-However, in line with international practice, the instrument of acceptance must give clear and unambiguous expression to the relevant Member’s intention and consent to be bound by the agreement in question (in this case, the Protocol).
+There is no single, uniform approach for drawing up an instrument of acceptance for the Protocol; each individual Member may have its own practice for accepting international treaties and treaty amendments.
+However, in line with established depositary practice, the instrument of acceptance must give clear and unambiguous expression to the relevant Member’s intention and consent to be bound by the agreement in question (in this case, the Protocol).

 In particular, the instrument of acceptance must:

-date and the place of issuance of the instrument of
+- state the date and the place of issuance of the instrument of acceptance;

 - be signed; and